felixbrucker/foxy-proxy/README.md

       - `historicalRoundsToKeep`: By default keep 720 rounds of historical stats, overwrite here
       - `minerName`: Set a custom miner name
       - `sendTargetDL`: Set a custom targetDL to send to the miners
       - `maxScanTime`: The maximum amount of seconds each round takes to scan completely.
+Defaults to 30 seconds.
+      - `prio`: defines which upstream should have the higher priority when two blocks appear within the same max scan time.
+Defaults to 10.
 - `listenAddr`: a string representation of the address and port the proxy should listen on (**required**)

 ## Stats